Senior Software Engineer · Full-stack · KL, MY

 05 / build artifacts

 A few open repos.
-Most client work is private — these are the projects with public code to look at.
+Most client work is private.
+These are the projects with public code.

 raj-khan/nextjs-supabase-saas-boilerplatepublic